nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ### Venue

-Main venue: Aalto University, Konemihentie 1, Espoo, Finland (building called "Kide" but most people don't know that name).
+Main venue: Aalto University, Konemiehentie 1, Espoo, Finland (building called "Kide" but most people don't know that name).
 All rooms are right in the lobby area.